You can nominate a PTSD service dog for the award between June 1, 2023 at 9 AM CT and June 30, 2023 at 11:59 PM CT.

 When you successfully submit your nomination form, your screen will show a message stating that your nomination has been received.
 Unfortunately, we are unable to confirm whether specific individual entries have been received.

 Up to five service dog finalists will be chosen by a panel of judges comprising diverse members of the Dog Chow community.
-The judges will carefully review each entry to identify the dogs who best illustrate the life-changing impact and unique skill set of a well-trained PTSD service dog.
-Beginning September 1, 2022 descriptions of finalists will be showcased online and consumers will have the ability to vote for their favorite service dog.
-The PTSD service dog finalist who receives the most votes during the voting period will be declared the winner.
+The judges will carefully review each entry to identify the dogs that best illustrate the life-changing impact and unique skill set of a well-trained PTSD service dog.
+Beginning September 1, 2023, descriptions of the finalists will be showcased online and consumers will have the ability to vote for their favorite service dog.
+The PTSD service dog finalist who receives the most votes during the popular voting period will be declared the winner.

 All completed nominations are given the same level of consideration, regardless of which day they were submitted during the entry period.

-The Dog Chow Visible Impact Award winner will receive a check for $10,000 and a paid trip for two to the 2022 National Dog Show in Philadelphia, PA.
+The Dog Chow Visible Impact Award winner will receive a check for $10,000.
 In addition, Dog Chow will award $25,000 to the organization that trained the winning service dog.
 See Official Contest Rules for more details.

 Only the organization that trained the Grand Prize-winning service dog (based on the outcome of the popular vote) will be awarded $25,000.
 See Official Contest Rules for more details.

-The potential Grand Prize Winner will be notified by Sponsor or Administrator by phone on or about October 21, 2022.
+The potential Grand Prize winner will be notified by Sponsor or Administrator by phone on or about October 25, 2023.

 Our rules state that there is a maximum of one vote per person that can take place during the voting period.
 You can view the Official Contest Rules for more details on voting.